CSsoftwareeng/movie_recommender_system/README.md

 ---

-### **For user convenience, follwing cases are acceptable as arguments:**
+### **For user convenience, following cases are acceptable as arguments:**

       1. Case-insensitive
       2. Fixing a spacing error
       3. In case that '-' is omitted or replaced by spacing

-For example, both cases shown below will yield same outputs.
+For example, both cases shown below will yield the same outputs.

 ```json
 {